Where the red dirt meets the ocean, the colourful pearling capital of Broome beckons travellers from around Australia and the world.

-Broome is also the gateway to further adventure in the Kimberley region, with extended tours and cruises departing from Broome as well as car and campervan hire.
+A well known holiday destination, Broome is also the gateway to further adventure in the Kimberley region, with extended tours and cruises departing from Broome as well as car and campervan hire.

-When is the best time to visit Broome
+When is the best time to visit Broome?

 The warm and dry winter months, from May to October, is the Kimberley's Dry Season and the most popular time to travel.
 A smaller number of visitors choose to travel in the quieter months between November and April, during the Wet Season.
-Some tours and accommodation options may not be available at this time of year.
+Some tour and accommodation options may not be available at this time of year.